 Here are two more examples by tattoo artist Martynas Šnioka

 Cover up #royalsnappingartists #tat #tattoo #tattrx #tattooed #tattooer #tattooart #the_inkmasters #tattooistartmag #ink #inked #igdraws #inkedmag #inkjunkeyz #photooftheday #nawden #newink #newtraditional #bodyart #handdrawn #design #dotism #daily__art #dotsandpatterns #sweettat #superbtattoos #superb_tattoos #artofdrawingg #artmotive

-And Victor J Webster
+And by Victor J Webster

 Negative Space Drawing Assignments And Ideas